Villanova University: Alumni

 Pope Leo XIV, the first and only American-born pope, graduated from the university in 1977, making Villanova the only American university with a pope among its alumni.
 Other notable alumni in the Catholic hierarchy include John Joseph O'Connor, Cardinal Archbishop of the Archdiocese of New York, and Emellia Prokopik, Superior General of the nuns of the Order of Saint Basil the Great.

-Alumni in the entertainment industry include Golden Globe-nominated actress Maria Bello, NBC News (WCAU) and Emmy Award-winning news anchor Keith Jones, actor Jon Polito, founder of Manhattan Transfer Tim Hauser, singer-songwriters Jim Croce and Don McLean, Tony Award-winning playwright and screenwriter David Rabe, and fashion model and entrepreneur Katherine Parr.
+Alumni in the entertainment industry include Golden Globe-nominated actress Maria Bello, NBC News (WCAU) and Emmy Award-winning news anchor Keith Jones, Peter Doocy, Fox News White House reporter, actor Jon Polito, founder of Manhattan Transfer Tim Hauser, singer-songwriters Jim Croce and Don McLean, Tony Award-winning playwright and screenwriter David Rabe, and fashion model and entrepreneur Katherine Parr.

-Professional athletes from Villanova include NFL Hall of Famer, longtime FOX commentator and actor Howie Long, Eagles runningback Brian Westbrook, NBA players Randy Foye, Kyle Lowry, and Jalen Brunson.
+Professional athletes from Villanova include NFL Hall of Famer, longtime FOX commentator and actor Howie Long, Eagles runningback Brian Westbrook, NBA players Randy Foye, Kyle Lowry, and New York Knicks’ Shooting Guards Mikal Bridges & Josh Hart and NBA Final's MVP and Knicks point guard Jalen Brunson.

-Villanova has produced several governmental officials, including former Pennsylvania Governor Ed Rendell, former New Hampshire Senator and current Governor Kelly Ayotte (Villanova Law), and former Connecticut Governor John G. Rowland.
+Villanova has produced several governmental officials and political figures, including former First Lady of the United States Jill Biden, former Pennsylvania Governor Ed Rendell, former New Hampshire Senator and current Governor Kelly Ayotte (Villanova Law), and former Connecticut Governor John G. Rowland.
 Wife to the governor and federal judge for the United States Court of Appeals for the Third Circuit, Marjorie Rendell, is also a graduate.

 Numerous Marine generals and navy admirals graduated from Villanova's Naval ROTC program, including William J. Fallon, Admiral in the United States Navy and Commander of United States Central Command; and George B. Crist, Marine General and the first Marine to be designated Commander in Chief, Central Command; Another graduate, Paul X. Kelley, served as Commandant of the United States Marine Corps.
 Joe Clancy, former Director of the United States Secret Service, is also an alumnus.